karmaniverous/blog/collections/_posts/2024-11-16-related-posts-with-minimal-mistakes.md

 If it is, just have a close look at the code.
 The math is the math, so any customizations will likely be in the logic that selects which posts and pages to evaluate for relevance.

 The code that accomplishes this is ugly (thanks Liquid!) but not unclear.
-SO go nuts, and feel free to drop me a comment if you run into any trouble!
+So go nuts, and feel free to drop me a comment if you run into any trouble!